max630/git-push-update/README.md

 ##How it works

 The rebase or merge is actually done locally, but in temporary clone.
-With help of shared objects and sparse checkout it does not consume much space - it takes only as much you have actually changed.
+With help of shared objects and sparse checkout it does not consume much space - it takes only as much as you have actually changed.

 ##Credits